moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

 For Famix, the objects would be entities from a Famix meta-model.

 In the Visitor pattern, all the classes have an `#accept:` method.
-Each class will cal a visiting method of the visitor that is specific to its instances.
+Each `#accept:` in each class will call a visiting method of the visitor that is specific to it.
 For example the classes `NodeA` and `NodeB` will respectively define:
 ```st
 NodeA >> accept: aVisitor